PLC Ladder Programming Training Course

 Programming and Operating Fanuc and Epson Robots

-14 HoursThis instructor-led, live training in the UAE (online or onsite) is aimed at intermediate-level to advanced-level engineers and technicians who wish to learn how to program, operate, and optimize Fanuc and Epson robotic systems for industrial applications.
+14 HoursThis instructor-led, live training in the UAE (online or onsite) is designed for intermediate to advanced engineers and technicians who want to master the programming, operation, and optimization of Fanuc and Epson robotic systems for industrial applications.

-- Understand the architecture and functionalities of Fanuc and Epson robots.
+- Grasp the architecture and functionalities of Fanuc and Epson robots.

 - Program robot movements, logic, and sensor integrations.